-Seattle schools chief Denise Juneau likely won’t have the votes for a contract renewal, School Board president says
+Seattle schools chief Denise Juneau likely won’t have support for a contract renewal, School Board president says

 On Monday, board president Chandra Hampson says she’s “pretty certain” Juneau, the city’s school superintendent, doesn’t have the votes for a renewal of her contract, which ends June 2021.

-Hampson said she does not support renewing Juneau’s contract, but on Monday night, six other board members would not say where they stand.
+Hampson said she does not support renewing Juneau’s contract, but on Monday night, six other board members would not say where they stand or did not respond to requests for comment.

 Hampson, who was recently appointed president of the seven-member board, informed Juneau of the outlook Monday.
 News of renewal or nonrenewal would be made official next Wednesday, the next time the School Board meets for its regularly scheduled meeting.
-It’s unclear exactly how the status of her contract will be determined; Hampson said it could either be through a board vote or through Juneau saying she does not intend to return for another school year.
+It’s unclear exactly how the status of her contract will be determined; Hampson said it could be through a board vote, or perhaps through Juneau saying she does not intend to return for another school year.

 If she or the board decides not to renew the contract, she would serve through the end of the school year.

-Neither the district nor Juneau responded immediately to a request for comment Monday evening.
+Neither the Juneau nor the district responded immediately to a request for comment Monday evening.

 The relationship between Juneau and some School Board members has been strained over the past year, with the pandemic adding to heightened concern about the direction of the district.

-Hampson said Juneau has the traits of someone who is steady through a crisis, but that she lacks the skills to effectively manage the district’s operational challenges and respond to feedback from community members, particularly around allegations of racism, abuse and misconduct in schools, some of which were made public in a series of stories published by KUOW this year.
+Hampson said Juneau has some traits of someone who is steady through a crisis, but that she lacks the skills to effectively manage the district’s operational challenges and respond to feedback from community members, particularly around allegations of racism, abuse and misconduct in schools, some of which were made public in a series of stories published by KUOW this year.
 Her efforts to address those issues haven’t been systemic enough, she said.
-She said the district has also not been transparent about the district’s pandemic response, which made it hard for School Board members to make critical decisions around school reopening.
+She said the district has also not been transparent about elements of its pandemic response, which made it hard for School Board members to make critical decisions around school reopening.

 “I have a great amount of respect for her … but I don’t believe we’re in the place where we’ll continue for the long haul,” said Hampson.
 “It’s going to be hard for some people to hear that.”